Executive team

 Fun fact: Jess visited 12 countries in 12 months, as part of a personal challenge shared on her travel blog.

-Adam Freeburn – Social Media Assistant
+Adam Freeburn – Senior Social Media Officer

 Adam handles all things social media for the Bikeability Trust.
 He creates engaging content for the Bikeability channels, and promotes Bikeability through exciting campaigns.
 He is responsible for keeping the Trust up to date on trends, and sharing stories from the Bikeability family across the country.

-Fun Fact: Adam is an animal lover, and in a previous job was a dog walker.
+Fun fact: Adam is an animal lover, and in a previous job was a dog walker.
 He could be frequently seen in the park with a pack of cavapoos.

-Sally Watson-Jones – Communications Assistant
+Sally Watson-Jones – Communications Officer

-Fun Fact: Sally is a keen gardener and also works at a community garden, running therapeutic horticulture sessions and taking advantage of the continuous supply of tea and biscuits.
+Fun fact: Sally is a keen gardener and also works at a community garden, running therapeutic horticulture sessions and taking advantage of the continuous supply of tea and biscuits.

-Finance team
+Finance & Compliance team

 Alison is responsible for the allocation and distribution of funding from Active Travel England (ATE) and the Trust’s own Innovation Fund to grant holders in England.
 She makes sure that funding is paid to them for delivery of Bikeability training and checks, analyses and reports on how, and where, the funding is spent.
 She believes that young people should have the opportunity to learn the skills to enable them to become confident cyclists.

-Fun Fact: Alison can often be found running with her local running and triathlon club where she coaches children and encourages them to get fit, take part in races and have fun.
+Fun fact: Alison can often be found running with her local running and triathlon club where she coaches children and encourages them to get fit, take part in races and have fun.

 Joanne Metcalfe – Grants Officer